cmoss703/homework1-refactoring/README.md

 5. Scout Rule.
 I have definitely left this code a bit cleaner than it was before.
 By combining and removing certain classes and elements as necessary, I believe this is one clean piece of work.
 I hope you agree!

 6. Commenting.
-Man, I commented the heck out of this.
-I tried to be as descriptive as possible with the work that was done.
+I tried to be as clear and concise as possible with the work that was done.
 I hope it makes sense, and is helpful to understand my thought process.

 ## DEPLOYED!